2023-VT-Spring-Capstone/tooling/mysql_maxwell/README.md

 ### Type 'docker compose up -d' in the command line.

 Now you have:
-1 container for MySQL,
+1 container for MySQL, <br>
-1 container for Maxwell,
+1 container for Maxwell, <br>
-1 container for Zookeeper,
+1 container for Zookeeper, <br>
-3 containers for kafka brokers,
+3 containers for kafka brokers, <br>
-    - kafka-1 on port 29092 between containers, localhost:9092 on host machine
+    - kafka-1 on port 29092 between containers, localhost:9092 on host machine <br>
-    - kafka-2 on port 29093 between containers, localhost:9093 on host machine
+    - kafka-2 on port 29093 between containers, localhost:9093 on host machine <br>
-    - kafka-3 on port 29094 between containers, localhost:9094 on host machine
+    - kafka-3 on port 29094 between containers, localhost:9094 on host machine <br>
-1 container for kafdrop to minotor the brokers
+1 container for kafdrop to minotor the brokers <br>

 # Test Guide
 The Maxwell service is set up to connect to the 'ODS_BASE_LOG' topic.
 To proceed, it's necessary to create a matching topic in Kafka.